onelenyk/gitignore-parser/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any improvements or bug fixes.

+## Documentation

+For more detailed information about how to use [Your Project Name], as well as a comprehensive overview of its features and functionalities, please visit our [documentation](URL-to-your-documentation).

+This documentation is generated automatically from the source code and is updated regularly to reflect the latest changes and features.

 ## Acknowledgements

 - **onelenyk** - Initial work and maintenance.